DonCarroll38/simpleOrderSearch/README.md

 simpleOrderSearch

-To use this and test it download a zip of this repository and extract the files to a folder on your harddrive.
+To use this and test it download a zip or clone using GIT commands of this repository and extract the files to a folder on your harddrive.
 Then double click the "*.sln" file to open Visual Studio.
 The OrderData project will arleady be set as the start up project so hit the Start button to run the console app.

 • The first question will ask you to enter a 1 to search by OrderId or a 2 to search by MSA and Status.
 Enter 1